perltidy/perltidy/docs/eos_flag.md

     if ($output eq $source) {print "Your formatting is unchanged\n";}
 ```

+Or we might want to optionally skip the filtering step and pass the source
+directly on to the next stage of processing.
+This requires that the source
+and output strings be in the same storage mode.

 The problem is that in versions of perltidy prior to 2022 there was a use case
 where this was not possible.
 That case was when perltidy received an encoded
-source and decoded it from a utf8 but did not re-encode it before storing in
+source and decoded it from a utf8 but did not re-encode it before storing it in
 the output string.
 So the source string was in a different storage mode than
 the output string, and a direct comparison was not meaningful.